People v. Berry: Background

-Although Berry did not change the law of manslaughter at the time, instead applying a previous precedent Borchers, it is taught in most first-year law courses as an example of how the doctrine of provocation developed and moved away from the "no cooling period" requirement that had traditionally been a requirement for manslaughter.
+Although Berry did not change the law of manslaughter at the time, instead applying a previous precedent Borchers, it is taught in most first-year law courses as an example of how the doctrine of provocation developed and moved away from strictly construing the traditional rule that for an act to constitute provocation rendering a homicide manslaughter rather than murder there must not have passed enough time between the alleged provocation and the act of homicide that during the intervening period a reasonable person's passions would have "cooled."

 Facts

 Albert Joseph Berry was charged with murdering his wife, Rachel Pessah.
 The couple married in May 1974; Ms. Pessah was 26 years younger than Berry, and a recent immigrant from Israel.
 Three days after their wedding Rachel left for Israel, where she stayed for six weeks.
 Upon her return, she told her husband, Berry, that she had fallen in love with a man named Yako.
 The court summarized the facts leading up to Rachel's killing as "a tormenting two weeks in which Rachel alternately taunted defendant with her involvement with Yako and at the same time sexually excited defendant".
 The crime was committed two weeks after Rachel first admitted the infidelity to her husband.
 Between Rachel's admission and the homicide, Berry had left the apartment and spent time with friends.
 When he returned to the apartment, Rachel wasn't home.
 Rachel returned home the next morning, on July 26, 1974.
 When Berry tried to talk to Rachel, she started screaming, and that was when he strangled her with a telephone cord.
 Police arrested Albert Joseph Berry for her murder on August 1, 1974.